Universal trade-off between irreversibility and intrinsic timescale in thermal relaxation with applications to thermodynamic inference: Generalization to open quantum systems and continuous-space Markov processes

 Therefore, there is still a general lower bound $\dot{\sigma}(t)\geq2\lambda D[p(x,t)||p_{t}^{st}(x)]$ for the continuous-space Markov process described by Eq. (\ref{FPE}), serving as a stronger second law of thermodynamics.

-Whether it is possible to find a general lower bound for the local entropy production rate using local version of the KL divergence or other distance function is another interesting open question.
+Whether it is possible to find a general lower bound for the local EPR using local version of the KL divergence or other distance function is another interesting open question.